Blake Shelton’s Old School Book From The 80s Now Being Used By First-Grader In Oklahoma

 Meanwhile, Blake Shelton has not yet responded to Parker’s post.
 Parker said that their town is a small community and many people are related to the Voice coach so she’s certain that he has heard about the discovery of his old book.

-Despite Parker’s embarrassment, her 7-year-old daughter is currently enjoying her discovery and is said to be elated that her story has become viral.
+Despite Parker’s embarrassment, her seven-year-old daughter is currently enjoying her discovery and is said to be elated that her story has become viral.
 Parker hopes that her message would shed light on the country’s need to raise the budget for education.

 The post comes shortly after thousands of teachers in Oklahoma held a massive walkout to protest in the state Capitol for more funding.
 Educators in the state are rallying for an update in facilities, learning materials, and equipment.